luckyowl20/PSS_CUAS/README.md

 5. Run `pip install -e .` to install local packages used for analysis and other in house packages.

 6. Run code!

+### Running the launcher orientation kinematics script
+1. Make sure python is installed and the above setup is complete

+2. Navigate to the `src/kinematics` directory from the command line

+3. Type `python kinematics_sim.py` or `python3 kinematics_sim.py` to run the sim.